support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-Abduction of Rukmini by Krishna Krishna Abducting Rukmani from the Temple Krishna Abducting Rukmani from the Temple, c.1810 Krishna Abducting Rukmani from the Temple On the right, Rama leaves Dasaratha Rama wakes to praises, bathes, and sits in his throne room, where everyone pays homage to him Dasaratha and his queens return to Ayodhya, leaving Rishyasringa and Shanta behind Dasaratha, enthroned in durbar, tells the Brahmins Vasistha and Vamadeva and his minister Sumantra of his intention to resign his throne to Rama as regent; on the left, these three summon Rama and Laksmana.
-Above, four Brahmins begin Kama Shoots a Love Arrow at Shiva, from a copy of the Song of Gauri Courtly Scene from a Baramasa Series, 19th Century Kama Shoots a Love Arrow at Shiva, Page from a Copy of the Gita-Gauri, Song of Gauri Ravana Returns to Lanka, Cursed by the Women, and Learns Madhu Has Taken His Sister Kumbhakarni Maharaja of Kotah Listening to Music and Watching Dancers The Coronation of Rama, c1861 Sumantra Arrives at the Palace (detail) Shatrughna Visits Rama, Who Allows Him to Stay for a Week Due to His Duties Brahmadatta restores King Kusha The Marriage of Rama and His Brothers from the Sangri Ramayana, Kulu-Mandi, Himachal Pradesh The Birth of Krishna, from a Sursagar of Surdas The destitute Mukhtar meets his wife Maimuna at a holy shrine, from Tales of a Parrot: Twenty-fifth Night Radha and Krishna Seated on a Balcony Scenes from the Birth of Krishna, c.
-1840 Women visiting the tomb of a maz The Tirthankara Adinatha (Risabha) Enthroned Rama and Sita Receive Homage from their Monkey and Bear Allies Despite the entreaties of his brother to return to rule Ayodhya, Rama remains adamant in adhering to his father Painting of the wedding of Nala and Damayanti
+Krishna Abducting Rukmani from the Temple Krishna Abducting Rukmani from the Temple, c.1810 Krishna Abducting Rukmani from the Temple On the right, Rama leaves Dasaratha Rama wakes to praises, bathes, and sits in his throne room, where everyone pays homage to him Dasaratha and his queens return to Ayodhya, leaving Rishyasringa and Shanta behind Dasaratha, enthroned in durbar, tells the Brahmins Vasistha and Vamadeva and his minister Sumantra of his intention to resign his throne to Rama as regent; on the left, these three summon Rama and Laksmana.
+Above, four Brahmins begin Courtly Scene from a Baramasa Series, 19th Century Kama Shoots a Love Arrow at Shiva, Page from a Copy of the Gita-Gauri, Song of Gauri Ravana Returns to Lanka, Cursed by the Women, and Learns Madhu Has Taken His Sister Kumbhakarni The Coronation of Rama, c1861 Sumantra Arrives at the Palace (detail) Shatrughna Visits Rama, Who Allows Him to Stay for a Week Due to His Duties Brahmadatta restores King Kusha The Marriage of Rama and His Brothers from the Sangri Ramayana, Kulu-Mandi, Himachal Pradesh Scenes from the Birth of Krishna, c.
+1840 Women visiting the tomb of a maz The Tirthankara Adinatha (Risabha) Despite the entreaties of his brother to return to rule Ayodhya, Rama remains adamant in adhering to his father Painting of the wedding of Nala and Damayanti The Festival of Gangaur Dasaratha Had Previously Ordered Sumantra to Summon His Queens and All His Wives, Who Now Surround the King When Sumantra Brings the Exiles in to Make Their Farewells.
+Dasaratha Tries to Persuade Rama Not to Go to the Forest Hanuman is captured by Ravana, humiliated, but escapes and sets fire to the city with his blazing tail.
+1653 Enthroned Rama and Sita receive homage from their monkey and bear allies, c.
+1765 Lovers and Beloveds: A Composite of Scenes from Persian, Urdu, and Sanskrit Literature The Birth of King Dasaratha Krishna bids farewell, folio from a Bhagavata Purana Through his magic powers, Bharadvaja has conjured up a palace in a pleasure ground for the entertainment and refreshment of his guests.
+Bharadvaja and the other ascetics and Brahmins sit in the throne-room, while the two princes fir

 Show more similar artworks